 Yet, it likely bothers you because each of those resolutions, goals, or habits was important to you too.

-You know successfully achieving your goals this year will require you to find more time.
+You know that successfully achieving your goals this year will require you to find more time.

 Gaining Control Of Your Time

 I get it.
 I'm guilty of using “not enough time” as an excuse for not meeting some reasonable goals I've set over the years too.
 In an effort to ditch excuses, I finally decided to look for new ways to take more control of my days.

 Last year I came across a 2016 TedWomen Talk with more than 12 million views – Laura Vanderkam's – How to gain control of your free time.
 And it was well worth my time!